 How does a Deep Plane Facelift differ from a Traditional Facelift?

 The deep plane facelift focuses on some of the same concerns that are addressed in a traditional facelift.
 These include a softened or sagging jawline, flat cheeks, and creases between the nose and mouth (nasolabial folds).
-Using the traditional facelift method, a surgeon repositions the skin and limited superficial tissue.
+Using the traditional facelift method, a surgeon repositions the skin and limits superficial tissue.
 This technique tends to be limiting with the amount of lift and repositioning that can occur.
 Using the deep plane facelift method, Drs.
 Somenek and Pittman reposition the tissue beneath the skin through precise techniques that include releasing the four ligaments that tether the SMAS to the skin, allowing all structures to move more freely.
 This creates a much more natural repositioning of the tissues and achieves a more comprehensive rejuvenated appearance.

 How is Deep Plane Facelift Performed?

 This facelift is performed on an outpatient basis and may involve IV sedation.
 The surgery begins with a few small, curved incisions discreetly placed at the hairline by the temple, these run from the temple to the top of the ear and around the back of the ear along the hairline.
 The skin is then separated from the SMAS and the underlying muscle and tissue are released.
 The SMAS is repositioned to lift the cheek pad and lower face tissue upward to a more youthful position.
 The skin is conservatively trimmed and redraped over the SMAS for a tension-free result.
 Incisions are closed using fine sutures.

 How Long is Recovery After a Deep Plane Facelift?

 It can take several months to completely heal after a deep plane facelift, but the majority of your recovery will take place in the first two weeks after your procedure.
 You’ll return home a few hours after your procedure, and we will see you in the office the next day, and at ~1- and 2 weeks post-op.